 Seize the day

-Thanks to Kelsey Grant for her help in writing this edition.
+Thank you to Kelsey Grant for her research and writing on this important topic.

-Adamantine can help you devise a strategy around carbon offset use and identify potential partners and pathways for executing your strategy.
-Reach out for a consultation.
+Adamantine can help you devise a strategy around carbon offsets.
+Hit reply for a consultation.
 If you like what you’re reading, please share this edition with three of your colleagues.